How PayPerScrape Works

 Redis-backed domain cache

-Cached strategies stored in Redis with 5-day TTL.
-Known domains route instantly to optimal strategy (static/js/premium).
+Cached strategies stored in Redis.
+Known domains route instantly to optimal strategy (static/js/advanced).

 Completeness evaluation